QuTech-Delft/OpenQL/README.md

 ## Usage

-Example C++ tests and programs can be found in 'tests' and 'programs' directories.
-Executables for these will be generated in 'build/tests' and 'build/programs' directory.
+Example C++ tests and examples can be found in 'tests' and 'examples' directories.
+Executables for these will be generated in 'build/tests' and 'build/examples' directory.

-Example python tests and programs can be found in the 'tests' and 'programs' directories.
+Example python tests and examples can be found in the 'tests' and 'examples' directories.
 These can be executed as 'python tests/simplePyTest.py'.

 # Getting started

 After installing OpenQL a good place to get started is by looking at the files in the "tests" directory.
 Here you can find commented examples on how to use OpenQL.
-For instance, `programs/getting_started.py` could be a good starting point.
+For instance, `examples/getting_started.py` could be a good starting point.
 `doc` directory as well as the Wiki page documents various aspects.

 N.B. gates in OpenQL are *case insensitive*.